 Help with bills, rent, and other financial aid

 The Washington County Tennessee Salvation Army will care and provide for the needy in the area by providing free basic necessities as well as financial assistance.
 The Center of Hope at the faith based church may offer free food, clothing, or utility bill help.
 There mays also be low cost loans, homeless shelters, or rent assistance to stop an eviction.

 The Salvation army, which as a center in Johnson City as well, also provides basic needs.
 That includes everything from applications to free school supplies or backpacks to fans to cool a home during summer, vouchers, and Angel Tree Christmas toys.
 Staff also are involved in promoting spiritual, moral, and physical well-being.
 Call the agency at (423) 926-2102, or more on Washington County Salvation Army programs.

 Another local agency to call is the community action agency, the Upper East Tennessee Human Development Agency, Inc. Phone number (423) 246-6180.
 They provide for the following.

-Emergency Assistance, employment assistance, budgeting, debt reduction, and other programs and services are also offered.
+- Emergency Assistance, employment resources, budgeting, debt reduction, and other programs as well as social services are also offered.
 While not a focus, the Johnson City agency can offer information on local security deposit assistance programs to help rehouse a family.